resbaz/nectar-cloud-lessons/Lessons/Lesson_VI/Lesson_VI.md

 loop script.

 All going well, you should see the output pause for a few seconds, then resumes.
-On the other hand, the dashboard will continue well after the count has resumed, as it writes the copy of the disk to the image store.
+On the other hand, the dashboard will continue well after the count has resumed...

 Remember, to stop `loop.sh` from running, simply press the 'Ctrl' and the 'c' key together.